LIFE AT OUR VILLAGES

 At each of the Boystowns and Girlstowns, the children are divided into groups of about 50, which they refer to as families.

-These families eat their meals together, share a sleeping area, and have their own Mother-Sister – a Sister of Mary assigned to care for that group.
+These families eat their meals together, share a sleeping area, and have their own Mother-Sister – a Sister of Mary is assigned to care for that group.
 Children also receive regular medical and dental care while at school.

 DAILY LIFE

-Most of our Boystowns and Girlstowns offer middle and high school education and children spend about 6 years going through our program.
-They are taught a range of subjects including math, natural sciences, social sciences, English, Spanish and/or other local languages, religion, music, and art.
+Most of our Boystowns and Girlstowns offer middle and high school education and children spend about 5 years going through our program.

 They are also given the opportunity to nurture their mental, spiritual, and emotional well-being.
 They receive faith formation, allowing them to learn and go deeper into their faith.
 Counseling and emotional support are offered, as well.
 Many of our students have endured a lot in their young lives, and we see the importance of giving them a safe place to discuss those matters.